Kentucky Route Zero: Recognition

-Kentucky Route Zero was recognized as the game of the year in 2013 by Rock Paper Shotgun, in 2014 by Kill Screen and Paste, and in 2020 by Slate and Kotaku, the latter with journalist Ian Walker called the title "the most important game of the year [or] the most important game of all time."
-Also in 2020, Paste and Polygon also ranked it among their yearly top games, as #3 and #5 respectively.
+Kentucky Route Zero was recognized as game of the year in 2013 by Rock Paper Shotgun, in 2014 by Kill Screen and Paste, and in 2020 by Slate and Kotaku, the latter with journalist Ian Walker calling the title "the most important game of the year [or] the most important game of all time."
+Also in 2020, Paste and Polygon ranked it among their yearly top games, as #3 and #5 respectively.

 At the end of the 2010s, Kentucky Route Zero was ranked 3rd best game of the decade by Paste, 4th by Polygon, 5th by Les Inrockuptibles, 7th by Focus Vif, 23rd by GQ, and 50th by GamesRadar+.
 Additionally, Polygon described Kentucky Route Zero as "the most important game of the decade."

 In 2020, Eurogamer had Kentucky Route Zero among its "top 10 games of the generation" as #3.
 In 2021‚ Rock Paper Shotgun ranked it #15 in its "100 top PC games of all time" list, describing it as "one of the best stories yet told in games."
+It was also named among the best video games of all time by Polygon in 2017, GamesTM in 2018, and Slant in 2018 and 2020.

 Kentucky Route Zero was also influential on the industry: Le Monde reported on how the title left its mark on the narrative games of its time, citing Night in the Woods, Bury Me, My Love, No Longer Home, and Mutazione.
 The writer of the latter, Hannah Nicklin of Die Gute Fabrik, called Kentucky Route Zero a "modern classic" and a "[milestone] in the history of a medium."

-Kentucky Route Zero was part of the works exhibited at the Victoria and Albert Museum for the exhibition Videogames: Design/Play/Disrupt curated by Marie Foulston and Kristian Volsing, presented from September 2018 to February 2019 in London.
-A section of the exhibition focused on the game's development, presenting design documents and reference works used by the writers.
+Kentucky Route Zero was part of the works exhibited at the Victoria and Albert Museum in the exhibition Videogames: Design/Play/Disrupt curated by Marie Foulston and Kristian Volsing, presented from September 2018 to February 2019 in London.
+A section of the exhibition focused on the game's development, presenting design documents and reference works used by the authors.
 The museum also exhibited the painting The Blank Signature by René Magritte side by side with a projection of a scene from Kentucky Route Zero inspired by the artwork.
 The exhibition was moved to V&A Dundee in Scotland from April 2019 to September 2019.

 Kentucky Route Zero was also exhibited at the Lisbon Architecture Triennale in the exhibition Inner Spaces.
 The exhibition was presented at the Chiado Museum from October 2019 to January 2020.